quang-kien-vo/giraffe/README.md

 - [x] Exception Handling (Currently Not Implemented)
 - [ ] Finalize API
 - [x] Package Library As Gem
+- [ ] Take care of instances where there are multiple paths between two nodes

 ### Optimization
 - [ ] Find subarrays within paths to optimize possible paths
 - [ ] Find more suitable all paths algorithm which uses adjacent matrix and directed graph (currently using undirected graph)
-- [ ] Add Observe Pattern to watch changes in adjacency matrix, and redraw on change
+- [ ] Add Observe Pattern to watch changes in adjacency matrix, and redraw on change (tried not really what I expected)

 ---
 ## Possible Research (Nice to haves):